 Low-fat homemade dog treats are a great alternative to store-bought options, allowing pet owners to control ingredients while still providing tasty rewards.

-These treats help maintain a dog’s weight without sacrificing flavor, and many recipes incorporate fruits and vegetables that dogs love.
 For instance, shredded apples, carrots, and pumpkins can be blended with whole wheat flour or oats to create nutritious, crunchy biscuits or soft chews.

 Lean meats such as chicken or turkey can also be used to create jerky-style snacks that appeal to many dogs.